 Adios, paper mountains.
 Hola, platform.

-They still exist, the good old companies and departments producing tons of paper mountains, printing brand style guides, always fruitlessly hoping they’ll be used while still up to date.
+They still exist, the good old companies and departments producing tons of paper mountains, printing brand guidelines, always fruitlessly hoping they’ll be used while still up to date.
 Many corporations distribute up to 50 guidelines, requiring up to 800 changes per month.